nbaud/debian-frr-evpn-lab/README.md

 ssh vm03
 ```

-…and you’ll be logged in as `nico` (or your own user) with passwordless sudo.
+…and you’ll be logged in as `vagrant` (or your own user if you want/edit the config file) with passwordless sudo.

 ## Why no Guest Additions?